Three-dimensional integrated circuit: Monolithic 3D ICs

 CEA-Leti also developed monolithic 3D IC approaches, called sequential 3D IC.
 In 2014, the French research institute introduced its CoolCube™, a low-temperature process flow that provides a true path to 3DVLSI.

-At Stanford University, researchers designed monolithic 3D ICs using carbon nanotube (CNT) structures vs. silicon using a wafer-scale low temperature CNT transfer processes that can be done at 120℃.
+At Stanford University, researchers designed monolithic 3D ICs using carbon nanotube (CNT) structures vs. silicon using a wafer-scale low temperature CNT transfer processes that can be done at 120 °C.

 Manufacturing technologies for 3D SiCs

 There are several methods for 3D IC design, including recrystallization and wafer bonding methods.
 There are two major types of wafer bonding, Cu-Cu connections (copper-to-copper connections between stacked ICs, used in TSVs) and through-silicon via (TSV).
+3D ICs with TSVs may use solder microbumps, small solder balls as an interface between two individual dies in a 3D IC.
 As of 2014, a number of memory products such as High Bandwidth Memory (HBM) and the Hybrid Memory Cube have been launched that implement 3D IC stacking with TSVs.
 There are a number of key stacking approaches being implemented and explored.
 These include die-to-die, die-to-wafer, and wafer-to-wafer.